 Day 2 is the day of the dogs.
 After settling into our guesthouse in Tangting, we went on the search for a dog.
 We had bought some biscuits and our guesthouse owners kindly made us a mala (a garland made of fresh flowers) to string around one dog’s neck.
 We were able to find two dogs to thank for their protection and gave them the biscuits and flowers.
 One even followed us back to our guesthouse.
 Clearly, he understood he was being worshipped as a bodyguard and took his role seriously.

-Day 3 & 4
+Day 3 – Celebrate Cows & Laxmi

 We spent the morning in the village and found some cows to worship.
 It’s customary to bring them food, malas, and tika.
 I got to put a tika on each cow and touch his feet for good luck.
-Kalu put the mala’s on and tied a bracelet to one of their tails which would ensure him good fortune for the coming year.
+My friend put the mala’s on and tied a bracelet to one of their tails which would ensure him good fortune for the coming year.
 I might add that all of this was done while I was wearing traditional Gurung (the villages caste) clothing.

 After spending time with the cows, we headed back to Pokhara to see a different side of the celebration.
 People were in the streets dancing.
 Music blared from speakers.
 Comedians told jokes on the sidewalks.
 LED lights were everywhere, and the whole city seemed to be outside.
 We walked through town and stopped to watch several of the groups dancing.
 Everyone was giddy and or drunk knowing there was no work the next day.

 Overall, experiencing the Tihar Festival for the first time was so much fun.
 I learned so much about Hindu beliefs and really felt like I got to be a part of another cultures customs.

 What’s your favorite holiday?
 Have you ever celebrated one in another country?